ixofoundation/ixo-client-sdk/README.md

   - `verifyKey`: Only required if the client is configured to use a custom signer.
-No need to provide this if the client is initialized with a regular wallet, as the value can be obtained from it.
+No need to provide this if the client is initialized with wallet created with `makeWallet`, as the value can be obtained from it.

 - `getSecpAccount()`: Get account info for the SECP subwallet